Routing

 Name | A human-friendly name for your node.
 If in the "Node type" settings you specified that a new composition should be created, this value is used as the name of the new composition.
 This field is required. |

-Path segment | Select Static or Dynamic.
-This field is pre-populated from the name field but can be any slug-like string. |
+Path segment | Select Static, Dynamic, or Locale.
+This field is pre-populated from the name field but can be any slug-like string.
+Locale nodes are a version of dynamic nodes that are tied to locales configured in Canvas settings. |

-Node type | Composition: means the node represents a composition.
-You'll be able to create a new composition right here or select an existing one.
-Placeholder: means you don't yet have any composition for your node yet and you are only setting up a project structure, or that you are creating a parent node that doesn't have any content and plays role of structural parent in your tree (for example, if you have product page urls like these /products/t-shirt and /products/jeans , but you don't have an actual /products page.
-However, you need a /products parent node to exist to have a valid site tree). |
+Attached composition | Select New, Existing, or None.\ New: means a new composition will be created and attached to the new node.
+By default the new composition will have the same name as the node and its slug is set to the path segment of the node.
+This can be changed later when editing the composition.
+Existing Attach an existing composition to the node.
+You can either select from the list provided or search for the desired composition.
+None: means you don't yet have any composition for your node yet and you are only setting up a project structure, or that you are creating a placeholder node that doesn't have any content and plays role of structural parent in your tree (for example, if you have product page urls like these /products/t-shirt and /products/jeans , but you don't have an actual /products page.
+However, you need a /products parent node to exist to have a valid site tree).
+Another use case for a placeholder node is when you want to represent a URL that is managed by a different system but you want to make it available in the project map for linking purposes. |

 Allowed query strings | If the "Node type" is set to "Composition," there is an option to add query strings to your path.
 Select Add query string and enter the field, the default value, and any help text you want to provide authors.
-Query strings can also be edited or deleted, either from the project map page or from within the composition.![]() Configure a query string |
+Query strings can also be edited or deleted, either from the project map page or from within the composition.
+Configure a query string. |

 Location | You will choose the location for the node within the tree, whether you create a new composition or placeholder. |